Project 6ix St. Thomas Mahogany Tree

 Through an upcoming Kickstarter-funded campaign spearheaded/stewarded by M2M Gifts, the St. Thomas Mahogany Tree Initiative will create a wooden art installation in FRC's Serenity Garden to memorialize 73 individuals on a list owned by FRC that contains the names of DV victims murdered on St. Thomas between the 1980s to present day.

-Working with local partners, including St. Thomas-based non-profit sevenminusseven, the art installation will be built using storm-damaged mahogany wood donated by sevenminusseven, and built by local carpenters.
+Working with local partners, the art installation will be built using storm-damaged mahogany wood donated by sevenminusseven, and built by local carpenters.
 The plan is to inscribe the DV victims names or initials into or attached to the statue so that members of the community and/or their families can visit the statue and feel their loved ones' spirits.
 The intention behind this statute is to erect a community structure that memorializes the lives of these 73 people.
 Through this initiative, M2M Gifts and FRC would like to deliver a powerful message to the wider community of: "How can all of us as a community continue to perpetuate a cycle of domestic violence when these people are now staring us in the face?"

 While it is unfortunate that the following will be undertaken, extra space will be left on the installation for future DV victims' names.
 It is M2M Gifts and FRC's hope that no more names will need to be inscribed on the installation.